tinacms/tina.io/content/guides/gatsby/git/configuration.md

 ## Providing Default Front Matter

-The `RemarkCreatorPlugin` & `JsonCreatorFunction` functions can be given a `frontmatter` function that returns the default front matter.
+`RemarkCreatorPlugin` can be given a `frontmatter` function that returns the default front matter.
 Like the `filename` function, `frontmatter` receives the state of the form.

 **Example: Title + Date**